emilypx/appfair.github.io/index.md

  - [https://github.com/appfair/App](https://github.com/appfair/App) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
  - Fair is the runtime SwiftUI library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
 The `Fair` library is the only required dependency for your app's [https://github.com/appfair/App](https://github.com/appfair/App) fork.

-## How does an "App Fair" app differ from apps using other distribution platforms?
+## "App Fair" & other distribution platforms

 App Fair apps are written in Swift, a modern & safe language, compiled natively for Intel & ARM, and utilize the SwiftUI framework to provide a truly native application user interface.
 This makes apps installed from the App Fair tend to be fast and efficient, and have the capability to utilize the full range of the platform's native frameworks.